rafaelmfer/Weather-Forecast-App/README.md

   With coroutines it is possible to perform asynchronous tasks without changing the code flow of the application.
 Simplifies code by abstracting all the complexity of using threads

-- **Room:**
-  Room Database is one of the existing libraries within the “Android JetPack” suite, it helps developers creating an abstraction of database layers (SQLite) to store information.

 - **Kotlin KTS:**
   Using Kotlin KTS we can take advantage of the application configuration using the kotlin language in our gradle file.
 This makes our configuration even easier